 1. Set specific fitness goals:

 A common mistake people make is to set goals that are too vague.
 If your goal is to train for an event such as a 5k or triathlon, specify the end result, a predicted finish time goal.
-If you goal is to lower blood pressure find out what your current number is and establish a plan to lower it to a healthy number recommend by your doctor.
-Write down the significance of your goal, your reason, your why.
+If you goal is to do a pull-up, what will you do strength wise to progress towards your goal and when do you want to achieve that goal?
+If your goal is to lower blood pressure find out what your current number is and establish a plan to lower based on nutrition and activity to a healthy number recommend by your doctor.
+Write down the significance of your goal, your reason, your way.
 Knowing why, when, how, and how much are important questions to ask before attempting to achieve your fitness goals.

 2. Make your fitness goals measurable: